What Makes A Compelling Elevator Speech:

 To most people he meets, Ed’s elevator speech sounds too good to be true.
 He has considered adding more about his background, or the award-winning service department at Paul’s Auto Brokers, or that he had a record year last year.
 The trouble is, unless you can empathetically describe the pain you relieve, most people do not care about such things.

-The simple impression that Ed creates centers around his enthusiasm and possible overstatement.
+The simple impression Ed creates centers around his enthusiasm and possible overstatement.
 (Still amazing after eight years?)
 Ed needs to demonstrate relevance.

 when it’s all fluff